kubernetes-sigs/gateway-api/site-src/api-types/backendlbpolicy.md

 BackendLBPolicy is a Direct [PolicyAttachment](https://gateway-api.sigs.k8s.io/reference/policy-attachment/) applied to a Service that accesses a backend.
 It does not include defaults or overrides and resides in the same namespace as the targeted backend.

-In future, BackendLBPolicy enhancements will be there which add additional configurations which includes connection draining, logging that makes central manageable backend traffic policies.
+In future, BackendLBPolicy enhancements may be added for features like connection draining or logging.

 ## Features